-(Mark One)

-X QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For quarterly period ended March 31, 2009

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM TO

-Commission File Number 000-52289

-Power of the Dream Ventures Inc.

-(Exact name of Small Business Issuer as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation)

-51-0597895 (I.R.S Employer Identification No.)

-1095 Budapest Soroksari ut 94-96

-Hungary

-(Address of principal executive offices)

-(Issuer's telephone number, including area code)

-Check whether the issuer (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes X No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer

-Accelerated filer

-Non-accelerated filer (do not check if smaller reporting company)

-Smaller reporting company x

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of Exchange Act).
-Yes o No \mathbf{x}

-State the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practicable date:

-Common Stock, \$0.0001 par value

-(Class)

-(Outstanding at May 15, 2009)
+(Mark One) X QUARTERLY REPORT UNDER SECTION 13 (OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ndmenet No. 1 eriod ended June 30, 2010 TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF FOR THE TRANSITION PERIOD FROM TO Commission File Number 000-52289 Power of the 1 Dream Ventures Inc. (Exact name of Small Bus siness Issuer as specified in its charter) Delaware (State or other jurisdiction of incorporation) 51-0597895 (I.R.S Employer Identification No.) Soro (Address of p P5 Budapest ksari ut 94-96 Hungary orincipal executive offices) 6-1-456-6061 e number, including area code) quired to be filed by Section 13 or 15(d) of the Exchange Act that the registrant was required to file such reports), and (2) has 00 days.
+Interactive Data File required to be submitted or po- bmitted electronically and posted on its Web site, if any, every sted pursuant to rule 405 of Regulation S-T (§232.405 of this shorter period that the registrant was required to submit and to ge accelerated filer, an accelerated filer, a non-accelerated filer, rge accelerated filer", "accelerated filer" and "smaller act.
+(Check one): Large accelerated filer Non-accelerated filer Smaller reporting company X (do not check if smaller reporting company) Indicate by check mark whether the registrant is a she Yes o No \mathbf{X} ell company (as defined in Rule 12b-2 of Exchange Act).
+State the number of shares outstanding of each of the date: issuer's classes of common equity, as of the latest practicable Common Stock, \$0.0001 par value 51,008,791 (Class) (Outstanding at August 13, 2010)